 Director

-For a number of years Nina undertook research in the School of Development at the University of KwaZulu-Natal focussing on social policy issues, and on ‘Measuring and valuing unpaid care work: Assessing the gendered implications of South Africa’s home-based care policy.’
+For a number of years Nina undertook research in the School of Development at the University of KwaZulu-Natal focusing on social policy issues, and on ‘Measuring and valuing unpaid care work: Assessing the gendered implications of South Africa’s home-based care policy.’
 More recently she did consultancy research and editing work outside of academia.
-She is currently employed as a post-doctoral fellow at the University of KwaZulu-Natal, attached to the Durban office of the IPCC Working Group II Technical Support Unit.
+For several years she was employed as a post-doctoral fellow at the University of KwaZulu-Natal, attached to the Durban office of the IPCC Working Group II Technical Support Unit.
+Currently she works as Research Fellow at Munster Technological University in Cork, Ireland.